Skip to footer content

 $vbLabelText $csharpLabel

-For advanced scenarios, you can leverage the OcrInput class for more control, use async processing for better performance, or implement progress tracking for long-running operations.
-The OcrResult class provides detailed output data including text positions and OCR results.
+For advanced scenarios, you can use async processing for better throughput, or implement progress tracking for long-running operations.
+The OcrResult class provides detailed output including text positions, word coordinates, and paragraph structure -- giving you far more than a plain text string.

-Developers can also easily configure IronOCR to read other languages, like Chinese, Spanish, or French, making it a versatile choice for multilingual GitHub projects.
-For references on installing additional language packs, please refer to the 125 international languages guide.
-You can even use custom language files or train custom fonts.
+Developers can also configure IronOCR to read other languages, like Chinese, Spanish, or French, making it a strong choice for multilingual GitHub projects.
+For references on installing additional language packs, consult the 125 international languages guide.

 Split screen showing OCR demo: left side displays skewed Lorem Ipsum text on white background, right side shows Visual Studio Debug Console with extracted text output and confidence score of 87.34%

-What Should I Include in My .gitignore File?
+What Should You Include in Your .gitignore File?

 # IronOCR runtime files